stevensattin-optimizely/se-ruby-fullstack-exercise/README.md

 4. Connected your application to Twilio
 5. Pushed your code back to Github

-To submit your exercise email a link with Github repo to Zach, Joe or Andreas.
+To submit your exercise email a link with Github repo to Zach, Joe or